mattjgalloway/RWDevCon-Swift-and-Cocoa/0-For-Instructor/2-Demo.markdown

 That's the cell registered, but now we need to set the cells up as we're returning them.

-Open **ViewController.swift** and find the method called `collectionView(cellForItemAtIndexPath:)`.
-Change its contents to the following:
+Open **ViewController.swift** and add the following methods after `loadData()`:

 ```
+override func numberOfSectionsInCollectionView(collectionView: UICollectionView) -> Int {
+  return self.days.count;
+}

+override func collectionView(collectionView: UICollectionView, numberOfItemsInSection section: Int) -> Int {
+  return self.sessions[section].count
+}

+override func collectionView(collectionView: UICollectionView, cellForItemAtIndexPath indexPath: NSIndexPath) -> UICollectionViewCell {
   let cell = collectionView.dequeueReusableCellWithReuseIdentifier(CELL_IDENTIFIER, forIndexPath: indexPath) as SessionCell
   let session = self.sessions[indexPath.section][indexPath.item]
   cell.setupWithSession(session)
   return cell
+}
 ```

-We've changed the cast from `UICollectionViewCell` to `SessionCell`, since we know that these cells will be `SessionCell` instances.
-We then grab the session for the relevant index path and call a method to set up the cell with that session.
+Here we return the number of sections and items in the collection view.
+In the cell method, we then grab the session for the relevant index path and call a method to set up the cell with that session.
 But we haven't yet implemented that setup method.
 Let's do that now.

 an often talked about topic in Objective-C was should cells have a dependency on their model.
 I take the view that they shouldn't.
 Some people would add a category on the cell to set it up with the model object.
 This worked well, but it still technically leaks a dependency of the cell to the model.